olegkleiman/crib/session14/iOS/readme.md

 //+ (UIImage *) UIImageFromCVMat:(cv::Mat)cvMat;
 @end
 ```
 Such a header does not mention OpenCV.
-It comes to play only at implementation level:
+It comes to play only at the implementation level:
 ``` Objective-C
 ```